How To Live On Very Little Money: Extreme Frugality

 4| Create and stick to a budget:

 A proper plan for your expenses is essential to live on very little money.
-You must know where your money is going, whether your spending is under control, and if you’re spending sensibly.
+You must know where your money is going.
+Whether you’re spending under control, spending sensibly.

 I have written a detailed article on how to create a budget and stick to it.